 Indigenous Acknowledgement

-We respectfully acknowledge that Sher Vancouver and the Sundar Prize Film Festival are held on the unceded traditional territories of the Semiahmoo, Musqueam, Katzie, Kwikwetlem, Kwantlen, Qayqayt, and Tsawwassen First Nations.
+We respectfully acknowledge that Sher Pride and the Sundar Prize Film Festival are held on the unceded traditional territories of the Semiahmoo, Musqueam, Katzie, Kwikwetlem, Kwantlen, Qayqayt, and Tsawwassen First Nations.
 We honor and recognize these lands as the ancestral and ongoing home of Indigenous peoples who have stewarded them for generations.
 We express our gratitude for the opportunity to live, work, and gather on these lands and commit to supporting Indigenous sovereignty, rights, and cultural heritage.

 Mission